matteodallolmo/AuctionSystem/TechSpec.md

           - String walletID
           - String balance
       - User seller (the owner of the auction)
+      - Pair<User, Integer>: highestBid (the string is the username of the highest bid and the Integer is the amount)

 ###### Methods

 - Timer
   - Divide ClosingTimer by blockTiming to estimate the amount of blocks needed to reach that time
   - Get the current block (currentBlock) and stop at block currentBlock + (closingTimer/blockTiming)
-  - Once you stop set isAlive = false
+  - Once you stop call the method finishAuction
 - makeBid(Double amount, User person)
   - Check if the auction is over (isAlive == false), if it is then don't allow a bid
-  - Check if the amount is greater than highestBid
+  - Check if the amount is greater than highestBid, if it isn't then don't allow the bid
-  - Check if user is not already the highest bidder
+  - Check if amount > person.balance, if it is then don't allow the bid
-  - Set highestBid to <person.getUsername, amount>
+  - Set highestBid to <person, amount>
 - pullHighestBid (User person)
   - Check if person's username is equal to highestBid's username
   - add 5 minutes to closingTimer